ahgraber/ml_setup/python.md

 # Python Setup
 updated 19 Jan 2019

 I recommend using vanilla python instead of the conda distro so you have control over the packages and ecosystem you decide to implement.
+Warning: some packages are only available through pip or conda, so select your distro accordingly.

 1. Decide whether to use vanilla Python or an optimized version:
 If you are doing a lot of ML work, it may be worth using linear algebra libraries that have been optimized for the instruction set supported by your processor(s).
 In this case, you may have to edit your Python/R installations as well as update evironmental variables on your OS to point to the optimized libraries .